First of all, congratulations on your work to become a Magic Judge!

 Next step: Competitive REL events

-As a judge, stores may want your help on some Competitive REL events, assisting the Level 2 Head Judge at a larger PPTQ for example.
+As a judge, stores may want your help on some Competitive REL events, assisting at a PTQ or other local Competitive event.
 You will need some extra study for those events, as they are no longer just for fun, but for larger prizes, invitations or byes for larger events.
 The Magic Infraction Procedure Guide is a document that tells judges how to handle issues and which penalty corresponds for tournament and play errors, as well as how to fix them.
 This document can be found at the WPN site.
 Translated versions of these documents to many languages can be found at the Translated Rules blog.